connorca22/random-password-generator/README.md

 ## Random Password Generator
+Simple password generator built with HTML, CSS, and JavaScript.

-Clone directory down to your local machine, then open the index.html to interact with application.
+Clone directory down to your local machine, then open the index.html in your browser to interact with application.